Swordfish and Zucchini Burger

 air fryer homemade for you

-storage and advice
+storage and tips

 .

-• Can I change fish?
+• can I change the fish?

 • Can I change the vegetables?

-If you have already cooked spinach, after squeezing and chopping them, you can use them instead of zucchini
+If you have cooked spinach, after squeezing and chopping them, you can use them instead of zucchini

 Author image